disedit/wildcard-participa/README.md

 # Wildcard Participa
 ## About

-Wildcard Participa is an __online voting system__ aimed at city councils.
+Wildcard Participa is an __online voting system__ for city councils.

 - __Ease of use__: Any registered citizen can cast a ballot by entering their ID and verifying their cellphone via an SMS code.
 - __Multiple questions__: People can vote on multiple questions at once and submit a unique ballot.